GitNdre/C-Programming/README.md

 # C-Programming
-Basic syntax and projects with C programming
+Basic syntax and projects with C programming and Data Structures Algorithm